Aarhus Diabetes Demography Symposium and Meeting 2025

 As diabetes prevalence increases globally, there is an increasing need to have up to date insights into the key numbers that define the direction of our public health policies and setup of clinical attention.

 Demographic analyses based on routinely registered data with population-wide coverage have provided an excellent way of obtaining these important insights.
-However, even amongst countries with well-developed register systems there are differences that make it difficult to generate direct comparisons.
+However, even among countries with well-developed register systems there are differences that make it difficult to generate direct comparisons.

 Furthermore, as new specific areas of attention develop and new data sources become available, coordination and joint development of methods and expertise is necessary.
-This 1-day symposium aims to explore some of these themes by presenting the experiences of some of the global experts in the field.
-The expectation is that the discussions that emerge from the symposium will serve to define a roadmap for standardization, development of methods, education and joint research in the field.
+This 1-day symposium and meeting aims to explore some of these themes by presenting the experiences of some of the global experts in the field.
+The expectation is that the discussions that emerge from the symposium and meeting will serve to define a roadmap for standardization, development of methods, education and joint research in the field.

 1.3.1 The target audience